claudio-silva/grunt-angular-builder/README.md

 ```

 Here, three identifiers are added to the global scope: `x`, `e` and `myPrivateFn3`.
-When running on a release build, those identifiers *will not* be added to the global scope.
+When running on a release build, those identifiers **will not** be added to the global scope.
 This may, or may not, have unintended consequences.

-> You may force such source code to be accepted by setting on option on the task configuration.
+> You may force the build tool to accept this kind of source code by running the `grunt` command with the `--force` option.

 #### Split your modules into several files